 Question Hypothesis Supported/No t supported Effect size + CIs Sampling plan Analysis plan (see results section) Rationale Interpretation given different outcomes Theory impact Does self-affirmation on a threat-unrelated value decrease prejudice against religious groups?
-Main effect of self-affirmation Participants who self-affirm on a threat-unrelated value will show lower prejudice towards religious groups compared to those in the other two conditions (H1) W Mixed ANOVA 2 (secularism representation: historical vs. new) by 3 (self-affirmation: threat-related value vs. threat-unrelated value vs. control) by 2 (religious group: Muslims, Christians) will be run to test the main effect of self-affirmation.
-Specific test: Main effect of self-affirmation Based on the bottom limit of the 80% CI on the effect obtained by Lehmiller et al. (2010), we consider $f = .14$ as the SESOI (Smallest Effect Size Of Interest).
-Power to test the SESOI ($f = .14$) with 600 participants is 88%, thus corresponding to current standards.
+Main effect of self-affirmation Participants who self-affirm on a threat-unrelated value will show lower prejudice towards religious groups compared to those in the other two conditions (H1) Not supported - Affective prejudice: f = .090, 95% CI [.07, .11] -Behavioral prejudice: f = = .055, 95% CI [.04, .07] We aim to recruit a representative sample of 600 French participants Mixed ANOVA 2 (secularism representation: historical vs. new) by 3 (self-affirmation: threat-related value vs. threat-unrelated value vs. control) by 2 (religious group: Muslims, Christians) will be run to test the main effect of self-affirmation.
+Specific test: Main effect of self-affirmation Based on the bottom limit of the 80% CI on the effect obtained by Lehmiller et al. (2010), we consider $f = 1.4$ as the SESOI (Smallest Effect Size Of Interest).
+This corresponds to a mean difference of 6 points on prejudice (0 to 100 scale) and 0.4 points on distributive matrices (1 to 7 scale) between self-affirmation on threat-unrelated value and each of the other conditions.
+Power to test the SESOI ($f = 1.4$) with 600 participants is 88%, thus corresponding to current standards.
 We will conclude that the effect of self-affirmation on prejudice reduction depends on the type of the affirmed value and how related it is to the perceived threat, if H1 is confirmed.
 Self-affirmation is more effective in reducing prejudice when the affirmed value is unrelated to the threatened domain, thus attention should be paid to the values used in the manipulation and their relation to the threatened domain.
 Does prejudice towards religious groups vary according to individuals' representation of secularism?
-Main effect of secularism representation: Participants who have a "historical" representation of secularism will exhibit less prejudice towards religious groups than those who have a "new" representation of secularism (H2) [To be recruit a representative sample of 600 French participants The same mixed ANOVA will be run to examine the main effect of the secularism representation.
+Main effect of secularism representation: Participants who have a "historical" representation of secularism will exhibit less prejudice towards religious groups than those who have a "new" representation of secularism (H2) Supported -Affective prejudice: d = .383, 95% CI [.34, .42] -Behavioral prejudice: d = .361, 95% CI [.32, .40] The same mixed ANOVA will be run to examine the main effect of the secularism representation.
 Specific test: t-test for independent samples comparing prejudice among participants with new vs. historical representations of secularism.
 Given the lack of previous data concerning this effect, the SESOI was determined on the basis of Cohen's (1988) benchmark values.
 We consider $d = .25$, corresponding to a small effect, as the SESOI.
-Power to test the smallest effect size of interest (SESOI), for independent samples t-test, $d = .25$ with 600 participants is 85%, thus corresponding to current standards.
-We will conclude that prejudice towards religious groups depends on individuals' representation of secularism if H2 is confirmed.
-Individuals' representation of malleable ideologies should be taken into consideration when studying their prejudice against groups concerned by these ideologies (religious groups in the case of secularism ideologies)
+This corresponds to a mean difference of 6 points on prejudice (0 to 100 scale) and 0.4 points on distributive matrices (1 to 7 scale) between "historical" and "new" secularism We will conclude that prejudice towards religious groups depends on individuals' representation of secularism if H2 is confirmed.
+Individuals' representation of malleable ideologies should be taken into consideration when studying their prejudice against groups concerned by these ideologies (religious groups in the case of secularism ideology)